-The Department of Earth and Environmental Sciences at the University of Kentucky is nearing completion of the establishment of a state-of-the-art stable isotope geochemistry lab that contains three isotope ratio mass spectrometers (Finnigan Delta and MAT253) with associated peripheral devices (EA, TC/EA, Gasbench, GC-C, dual inlet) for the elemental and isotope analysis (H, C, O, N, S, Cl) of solids, liquids and gases; two cavity ring down spectroscopy systems (Picarro) for the real-time in situ analysis of the chemical and isotope composition of trace atmospheric gases (CO2 and H2O); a thermogravimetric (TGA/DSC) analyzer for the characterization of crystalline and amorphous materials; a GC-MS (Varian) equipped with a pyro-probe for the chemical separation and identification of non-volatile and volatile constituents; and associated equipment for the preparation of samples for elemental and stable isotope analysis (e.g., computer driven micro-drill; various petrographic microscopes with CL and epi-fluorescence capabilities; cryogenic grinders; auto-titrators; rotary evaporators; freeze driers; various centrifuges; organics and inorganics laminar flow hoods; autoclave; incubators; ultra-cold storage; micro-balances; and other ancillary wet chemistry equipment).
+The Department of Earth and Environmental Sciences at the University of Kentucky has establishment a state-of-the-art stable isotope geochemistry lab that contains three isotope ratio mass spectrometers (Finnigan Delta and MAT253) with associated peripheral devices (EA, TC/EA, Gasbench, GC-C, dual inlet) for the elemental and isotope analysis (H, C, O, N, S, Cl) of solids, liquids and gases; two cavity ring down spectroscopy systems (Picarro) for the real-time in situ analysis of the chemical and isotope composition of trace atmospheric gases (CO2 and H2O); a thermogravimetric (TGA/DSC) analyzer for the characterization of crystalline and amorphous materials; a GC-MS (Varian) equipped with a pyro-probe for the chemical separation and identification of non-volatile and volatile constituents; and associated equipment for the preparation of samples for elemental and stable isotope analysis (e.g., computer driven micro-drill; various petrographic microscopes with CL and epi-fluorescence capabilities; cryogenic grinders; auto-titrators; rotary evaporators; freeze driers; various centrifuges; organics and inorganics laminar flow hoods; autoclave; incubators; ultra-cold storage; micro-balances; and other ancillary wet chemistry equipment).

 Electron Microprobe Lab (Prof. David Moecher)